Utica Psychiatric Center: History

+The Legislature authorized its establishment in 1836.
 The original plans for the hospital included four identical buildings, set at right angles to one another with a central courtyard.
 Due to a lack of funds, construction was halted after the first building was completed.
 This building (Old Main) stands over 50 ft high, 550 ft long, and nearly 50 ft in depth.
 The six Greek style columns that decorate the front of Old Main stand at 48 ft tall and each has an 8 ft diameter.

 The hospital filled quickly and more beds were needed, so the building was enlarged by the addition of wings on either end.
 These wings opened in 1846, and in 1850, the accommodations were listed as: "380 single rooms for patients, 24 for their attendants, 20 dormitories each accommodating from 5 to 12 persons, 16 parlors or day rooms, 12 dining rooms, 24 bathing rooms, 24 closets and 24 water closets".

-The hospital's first director, Amariah Brigham, believed in "labor as the most essential of our curative means".
+The hospital's first director, Amariah Brigham, thought that mental illness was the result of a bad environment, so the facility provided patients with spacious rooms, good nutrition, as well as physical exercise and mental stimulus.
+He believed in "labor as the most essential of our curative means".
 Accordingly, patients were encouraged to participate in outdoor tasks, such as gardening, and handicrafts, such as needlework and carpentry.
 Brigham also introduced an annual fair at the hospital to display and sell items created by the patients.
 The first fair, in 1844, raised $200, which went toward an addition to the library, musical instruments, and a greenhouse.
-Some of the asylum inmates also printed a newspaper, called The Opal, which contained articles, poems, and drawings produced by the patients.
+Some of the asylum inmates also printed a newspaper, called The Opal (10 volumes, 1851–1860), which contained articles, poems, and drawings produced by the patients.

-Another analysis, from the perspective of modern psychiatric survivors is that The Opal while seeming to give power to inmates really was just another form of slavery.
-However, this analysis contradicts the editors of The Opal, who insisted their writing and publication was their work alone.
-In this respect, The Opal provided certain inmates with a creative outlet.

 In 1852, Old Main's first floor stairway caught fire.
 Patients and staff were safely evacuated, but a firefighter and doctor were killed while trying to salvage items from the building.
 The entire center portion of the building was destroyed.
 Four days after the fire at Old Main, a barn on the asylum grounds caught fire.
 William Spiers, a convicted arsonist, former patient, and sporadic employee, was arrested after admitting to setting both fires because he was angry with his supervisor.